Extract and Export Mailbox Data from EDB to Outlook PST

 The following points are some of the common reasons to extract mailboxes from an EDB file.

-- Exchange server fails to start due to a errors in the hard disk
+- Exchange server fails to start due to an error in the hard disk.

 How to extract mailbox data from EDB to PST?